ReactiveCJ/reinforcement-learning/README.md

-# rl
-code for reinforcement learning
+# code for reinforcement learning

 Sarah